testingisdocumenting/webtau/webtau-docs/znai/HTTP/headers.md

 When payload content is present then values are based on the content type you are sending.
 When no payload is present, it defaults to `application/json`.

-# Common Header
+# Implicit Header

 If each http request requires the same header you can specify that header using `httpHeaderProvider`.
 Common example is specifying authentication header.

-:include-file: examples/scenarios/rest/headers/webtau.cfg.groovy {title: "webtau.cfg.groovy"}
+:include-file: scenarios/rest/headers/webtau.cfg.groovy {title: "webtau.cfg.groovy"}

 Where `Auth.&authHeader` is implemented as follows:

-:include-file: examples/scenarios/rest/headers/auth/Auth.groovy {title: "scenarios/rest/headers/auth/Auth.groovy"}
+:include-file: scenarios/rest/headers/auth/Auth.groovy {title: "scenarios/rest/headers/auth/Auth.groovy"}

-This removes implementation details from your tests and makes them less brittle.
+Implicit headers help to clean up tests from implementation details

 # Explicit Header